 Dr. Swain attended a joint graduate program in law and psychology, receiving her Juris Doctor from Villanova Law School and her Doctorate in Clinical Psychology from Hahnemann University in Philadelphia, PA.
 Her dissertation work focused on juror decision making in complex litigation.

-Dr. Jill Huntley Taylor is a Director with Dispute Dynamics, Inc. and heads the firm's Philadelphia office.
-She has 11 years of experience as a trial consultant.
-Dr. Huntley Taylor's experiences include case theme and strategy development, jury research, assistance with jury selection and voir dire, witness preparation, assistance with opening statements and closing arguments, development of juror profiles, and juror interviews.
-She has had key involvement in over 500 cases around the country and in Puerto Rico.
-That experience is in a wide variety of case types, including: annexation, antitrust, contract, employment, fraud, intellectual property, murder, product liability, professional malpractice, and securities.
+She has had key involvement in over 700 cases around the country and in Puerto Rico.
+That experience is in a wide variety of case types, including: antitrust, contract, employment, fraud, intellectual property, murder, product liability, professional malpractice, and securities.

-Dr. Huntley Taylor is the author of several published articles on the topics of civil jury decision making, punitive damages, the story model, sexual harassment, the use of trial themes, wage and hour litigation, and fairness in employment litigation.
+Dr. Huntley Taylor is the author of several published articles on the topics of civil jury decision-making, punitive damages, the story model, sexual harassment, the use of trial themes, opening statements, jury selection, wage and hour litigation, and fairness in employment litigation.
 Her articles have appeared in Law and Human Behavior, the Daily Journal, Employment Discrimination Report, Workplace Law Report, the California Labor and Employment Bulletin, and the Association of Business Trial Lawyers Report.

 Kellye Hebert, Ph.D.

-Dr. Kellye Hebert is a Trial Consultant with Dispute Dynamics, Inc. She has seven years of experience as a trial consultant.
-Dr. Hebert's litigation consulting experience includes case theme and strategy development, change of venue surveys, community attitude surveys, witness preparation, jury selection, mock trial/focus group jury research, and post-trial interviews in a variety of case types, including antitrust, conspiracy, contract, employment, energy, fraud, intellectual property/patents, professional negligence, medical malpractice, personal injury, product liability, wrongful death, and murder.
+Dr. Kellye Hebert is a Senior Trial Consultant with Dispute Dynamics, Inc. She joined Dispute Dynamics in 2003.
+Dr. Hebert's litigation consulting experience includes case theme and strategy development, change of venue surveys, community attitude surveys, witness preparation, jury selection, mock trial/focus group jury research, shadow juries, and post- trial interviews in a variety of case types, including antitrust, conspiracy, contract, employment, energy, fraud, intellectual property/patents, professional negligence, medical malpractice, personal injury, product liability, wrongful death, and murder.
 Her social science background provides the basis of her expertise in applied statistics, attitude measurement, experimental design, scale construction, survey/questionnaire development, expert testimony, sexual harassment, and program evaluation.

-Prior to joining DDI, Dr. Hebert was an Adjunct Professor at the University of California, Irvine and California State University, Fullerton, where she taught various courses in legal and cognitive psychology.
+Prior to joining Dispute Dynamics, Dr. Hebert was an Adjunct Professor at the University of California, Irvine and California State University, Fullerton, where she taught various courses in legal and cognitive psychology.
 She has also taught courses on Research Methods, Small Group Behavior, Social Psychology, and Sensation and Perception.

 Dr. Hebert is the author of several articles and conference presentations on jury decision-making, expert testimony, scientific evidence, eyewitness memory, scientific jury selection, elder abuse and neglect, and other topics related to psychology and the law.
 Additionally, she has conducted program evaluations for various entities, including programs within the juvenile justice system in Miami-Dade County, Florida, as part of a strategic planning initiative.